richardxing/G2Net_GoGoGo/README.md

 **Training procedure for 1D models**

-*	Pretraining with Simulated GW for 2~4 epochs (2-8bps boost)
+*	Pretraining with Simulated GW for 2 ~ 4 epochs (2 ~ 8bps boost)
-*	Training for 4~6 epochs
+*	Training for 4 ~ 6 epochs
 *	Training with rank loss and low learning rate for 2 epochs (~1bps performance boost)
-*

 **Things that didn’t work for 1D models**

-use of larger network depth (extra ResBlocks), use of smaller/larger conv size in the extractor/first blocks, use of multi-head self-attention blocks before pooling or in the last stages of ResBlocks (i.e. Bottleneck Transformers), use of densely connected or ResNeXt blocks instead of ReBlocks, learnable CWT like extractors (FFT->multiplication by learnable weights->iFFT), WaveNet like network structures, pretrained ViT following the extractors (instead of customized ResNet).
+larger network depth (extra ResBlocks), smaller/larger conv size in the extractor/first blocks, multi-head self-attention blocks before pooling or in the last stages of ResBlocks (i.e. Bottleneck Transformers), densely connected or ResNeXt blocks instead of ReBlocks, learnable CWT like extractors (FFT->multiplication by learnable weights->iFFT), WaveNet like network structures, pretrained ViT following the extractors (instead of customized ResNet).

-## 4)	2D Models
+## 3)	2D Models
 Among the various preprocessing approaches we tried, we found that whitening, which we discussed earlier, was the most effective preprocessing for signals.
 We performed Constant Q transformation (CQT) or Continuous Wave Transformation (CWT) on the whitened time series data.
-Then we created 2D models for these spectrograms.
+Then we created 2D models for these spectrograms/scalograms.
 We tried various augmentations for 2D images (mixup, cutout, …), but most of them did not work here, however mixup on the input waveform prior to CQT/CWT did help counteract overfitting.
 The most effective one was the augmentation of swapping LIGO signals.
-This worked both for training and inference (TTA, Test Time Augmentation) and we found soft pseudo labeling also improved the score.
+This worked both for training and inference (TTA, Test Time Augmentation).
-The performance of our best single 2D model is 0.87875/0.8805/0.8787 at CV, public, and private LB.
+The performance of our best single 2D model is 0.8787/0.8805/0.8787 at CV, public, and private LB.

 Here are some more details:
+*	CQT and CWT spectrogram/scalogram generated based on the whitened signal
+*	CQT parameters: CQT1992v2(sr=2048, fmin=20, fmax=1000, window='flattop', bins_per_octave=48, filter_scale=0.25, hop_length=8)
+*	Resize the images (128x128, 256x256, 512x512)
-*	EfficientNet(B3, B4, B5, B7), EfficientNetV2(M), ResNet200D, Inception-V3 (also we performed a number of initial experiments with ResNeXt models)
+*	CNN models: EfficientNet(B3, B4, B5, B7), EfficientNetV2(M), ResNet200D, Inception-V3 (also we performed a number of initial experiments with ResNeXt models)
-*	CQT and CWT images generated based on the whitened signal
-*	Image size 128 x 128 〜 512 x 512
 *	Soft leak-free pseudo labeling from ensemble results
 *	LIGO channel swap argumentation (randomly swapping LIGO channels) for both training and TTA
-*	1D mixup prior to CQT/CWT
+*	1D mixup augmentation prior to CQT/CWT
 *	Adding a 4th channel to the spectrogram/scalogram input which is just a linear gradient (-1, 1) along the frequency dimension used for frequency encoding (similar to positional encoding in transformers)

-## 5) Pseudo Labels
+## 4) Training

+**Pretraining with self-synthetic GW data**

+This idea is coming from curriculum learning, and in this paper, it mentioned that “We find that the deep learning algorithms can generalize low signal-to-noise ratio (SNR) signals to high SNR ones but not vice versa”.
+So we synthesize data GW signals and inject them into the noise, giving low SNR.
+We tried to find a distribution of 15 GW parameters that is similar to competition data.
+Even though there are 15 parameters, we found that the most important one is the total mass and mass ratio (maybe we are wrong) because it affects the shape of GW the most through eyeballing.
+So we adjust the total mass and mass ratio using different distributions and inject the signal into the noise with a given SNR following max(Gaussian(3.6,1),1) distribution.
+This SNR distribution is determined by checking the training loss trend: we want it to follow the trend of original data (not too hard, not too simple).
+Pretraining with our synthetic data helps the performance (2~8bps).
+We also tried to follow this idea of giving difficult positive samples from the train data more weight, but we didn’t make it work due to time constraints.

+**Pseudo Labels**

-We assign labels to test data based on a model prediction then we use test data together with train data to build a new model.
-It gave big boost to our models.
+We assign labels to test data based on a model prediction and then we use test data together with train data to build a new model.
+It gave a big boost to our models.
 For Pseudo Labels (PL), here are some important points:
 *	PL should be leak free to have reliable cross validation.
 Don’t mix models trained on different folds to generate PL.
-*	Soft PL works better than hard PL (0 and 1 values).
+*	Soft PL(probabilities between 0 to 1) works better than hard PL (0 and 1 values).
 *	Using updated PL (Progressive PL) helps model performance.
-For example, best single model 0.8820 private LB can improve to 0.8824 private LB by using PL from our best models, which can make to rank No. 5 by itself.
+For example, our best single model with 0.8820 private LB can improve to 0.8824 private LB by using PL from our best models, which can make to rank No. 5 by itself.

+**Rank Loss**
+* Invented by iafoss in a previous competition.
+This is a loss function that aims to rank targets correctly.
+* Rank loss is similar to a loss function such as ROC-star, which is a loss function designed to maximize the ROC-AUC score while avoiding to have discontinuity such as that in ROC-AUC metric to facilitate optimization

 ## 6)	Ensemble
-First, to confirm that train and test data are similar and do not have any hidden peculiarities we used adversarial validation that gave 0.5 AUC, implying that train and test data are indistinguishable.
+First, to confirm that train and test data are similar and do not have any hidden peculiarities, we used adversarial validation and found that it gave 0.50 AUC score, implying that train and test data are indistinguishable.

 We tried many different methods to ensemble the models and saw the following relative performance trend: CME-ES with Logit > CME-ES with rank> Scipy Optimization > Neural Network > other methods.
 We also used sklearn.preprocessing.PolynomialFeatures with probability prediction to do the CME-ES optimization.
 It brings the highest CV and LB but with a small chance of overfitting.
 We are glad that it turns out to be our best 0.8829 submission.

-Our second submission is based on a simulation of the private LB by excluding 16% of our OOF data out of CV optimization.
-So the produced model weights are more robust to the data noise and potentially can lead to a better performance at the private LB.
-We do this for two reasons: (1) we found the CV and LB correlation is very high and we also used adversarial validation to check that indeed training and test data are similar.
-(2) Boostrapping and averaging makes the result more robust.
-So we bootstrapped 16% OOF data which has a similar CV to public LB score and the optimized CV for the remaining data matched the same as the private LB (0.8828 for one of our submissions).
+Our second submission is based on bootstrapping the data and excluding 16% (which is the percentage of public LB data among all test data) of our OOF data out of CV optimization and then performing average for the obtained weights.
+We do this for two reasons: (1) we found the CV and public LB correlation is very high and we also used adversarial validation to check that indeed training and testing data are similar.
+(2) Boostrapping and averaging weights makes the produced model weights more robust to the data noise and potentially can lead to a better performance at the private LB.
+So we bootstrapped and excluded 16% OOF data which has a similar CV score to our public LB score and the optimized CV score for the remaining data turned out to match the private LB score(0.8828).

 # 5. My Experiences and Lessons
 In this competition, I mostly worked on pipeline building/optimization, signal whitening, 1D models and data augmentation/TTA and ensemble (scipy optimize method).
 My teammates and I think the most important things in our models are preprocessing(whitening) and 1D networks, and I am proud to say that I contributed a lot to these areas.
 I started this competition working alone.
 The first things I did was to read all the discussion, understanding one of the most voted public kernel by Nakama and reading relevant papers related to GW and CNN published by physicists.
 Almost all people on the discussion forum talk about CQT and 2D CNN models, while some of the papers I read claim that 1D CNN performs better than 2D CNN working on spectrograms.

 After I understand the baseline code from published kernel by Nakama and modified it so that it runs very efficiently, I decided to focus on the approach of 1D CNN models for the following reasons: (1) the majority of published papers use 1D CNN directly on the time series; (2) I think 1D models will be very different from 2D models and it will make a great ensemble and good for later team merging.
 At the beginning, I couldn’t make 1D model work (AUC around 0.500) because I didn’t do whitening as preprocessing.
 After I successfully found out the creative way to estimate PSD and perform whitening preprocessing, the AUC scores are finally no longer 0.500.
 I tested the whitening on 2D CNN models, and it also gives a big boost (~30 bps).

 After this stage, I realized that I need to learn from others and team up to get better results.
 So I teamed up with Vincent.
 He focused on 2D models and I continue to improve on 1D models.
 The ensemble of 1D model and 2D model was indeed very useful as expected and we got to silver zone.
 We were aiming for gold medal and therefore thought we should enlarge our team.
 We formed a five-men team when there were two and a half weeks left.
 During the last 1.5 weeks, I got a lot of help on 1D model from Iafoss, who is very experienced in CNN (and promoted to competition grand master from the gold medal of this competition) and came up with the idea of separating the three channels at first and then merging later.
 We improved the 1D model together and the performance increased greatly.

 Some of the most important lessons I learned: